General Information - What is Homeschooling?

 Is it Legal?

 Oklahoma is the only state with a constitutional provision guaranteeing the right to home school.
-Read the actual law: http://oklegal.onenet.net/okcon/XIII-4.html.
-Even though this is the law according to our Constitution, you would most likely get in trouble withh DHS if you only homeschooled for three months!
-It is recommended that you adhere to the following as recommended by HSLDA:
+Read the actual law.
+Even though this is the law according to the Oklahoma State Constitution, you would most likely get in trouble with DHS if you only homeschooled for three months!
+It is recommended that you adhere Oklahoma homeschool law as recommended by HSLDA.
+Basically,

 • Children must attend school from age 5 to 18.